20 Essential Built-In Nodejs Modules - You Can't Miss!

 dns

-The dns module provides functions for performing DNS lookups and resolving DNS records.
+module provides functions for performing DNS lookups and resolving DNS records.

 It can translate domain names into IP addresses and perform various DNS-related queries.
 This module is useful for network applications that need to resolve domain names, handle DNS-based load balancing, or perform DNS diagnostics.